wp-plugins/iframe-widget/readme.txt

 == Changelog ==

 = 4.0 =
-* Rewrite of the plugin to the new Widget API (thus adding the facility to add multiple instances of IFrame sidecar-widgets).
+* Rewrite of the plugin to the new Widget API (thus adding the facility to add multiple instances of IFrame sidebar-widgets).
 New Parameters Style, Frameborder and Scrolling added.

 = 3.0 =
 * Bug fix: is_nan changed to is_numeric (Thanks eddan).
 Paypal link corrected.
 Tested on Wordpress 2.8.

 = 2.0 =
-* New feature: Multiple IFrames can now be added on Wordpress Posts and Pages.
+* New feature: Multiple IFrames can now be added on Wordpress Posts and Pages using the Markup option.

 = 1.0 =
 * Initial public release.

+== Upgrade Notice ==
+* We strongly recommend upgrading to V4.0.
+There are new features to savor.
+Note that you may loose any configuration of previously set Widgets after the upgrade and would need to re-configure your widgets.